 Minutes of all Faculty Senate meetings and of its Executive Committee shall be open to inspection by the Faculty, and individual Senate meeting Minutes shall be published and made available to all Faculty members (as defined in Article III, Sec.
 1) following each Faculty Senate Meeting.

 Sec.
 4. Means of Communication.
 In addition to various informal means, elected members of the Faculty Senate shall use systematic means for communication with their constituents.
-Undoubtedly, these means will vary but, where applicable, the following ones, or combinations of them, are recommended: (a) Faculty Senate members may have a place on the agenda of regularly called college meetings; (b) Faculty Senate members may have a place on the agenda of regularly called departmental meetings; (c) Faculty Senate members may organize called meetings of their constituents at suitable times and in suitable forms for the purpose of discussing Faculty Senate business; (d) Faculty Senate members shall have the use of facilities, or means with which to obtain facilities, by which they can get into contact with their constituents.
-These facilities might include: assistance in preparation and mailing of notices, telephoning constituents, analyzing and preparing reports based on mail polls, and so on.
+Undoubtedly, these means will vary but, where applicable, the following ones, or combinations of them, are recommended: (a) Faculty Senate members may have a place on the agenda of regularly called college meetings; (b) Faculty Senate members may have a place on the agenda of regularly called departmental or unit meetings; (c) Faculty Senate members may organize called meetings of their constituents at suitable times and in suitable forms for the purpose of discussing Faculty Senate business; (d) Faculty Senate members shall have the use of facilities, or means with which to obtain facilities, by which they can get into contact with their constituents.
+These facilities might include: assistance in preparation and mailing of notices, telephoning constituents, analyzing and preparing reports based on mail polls; (e) Faculty Senators may utilize mailing lists created and maintained by the Faculty Senate Office for their respective constituents, and so on.

 Sec.
 5. New Member Information.
 At the first Faculty Senate meeting when newly-elected members are present (if no special New Senator Orientation sessions has been held), time shall be given to inform such members concerning their specific duties and responsibilities.
 Such explanation shall be accompanied by a copy of these Bylaws and may be supplemented by additional written material pertinent to this subject.